perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 A considerable influence on the accuracy of the predicted results is posed by the difference in how the algorithms work.
 This is mostly evident for Heapsort, which organizes data into a tree structure.

-When using basic machine learning models, it is more difficult to infer the process used to reorganize the data into a heap (tree/hierarchical structure) than it is for reorganizing lists - eg. InsertionSort and BubbleSort.  ..because it is represented as a higher-order function than the one for .
+When using basic machine learning models, it is more difficult to infer the process used to reorganize data into a heap (tree/hierarchical structure) than it is for reorganizing data inside lists - eg. InsertionSort and BubbleSort.
+The reason for this is because trees are inherently more complex structures than lists, and so the models behind tree algorithms are represented by higher-order functions than the models for list algorithms.

 6.6